Sylvania Campus

 Combines digital and analog circuit topologies.
 Explores Analog/Digital conversion and memory circuits.
 Includes modification, troubleshooting and analysis of circuits with a programmable logic device (PLD) using a hardware descriptive language (HDL), such as VHDL or Verilog.
 Prerequisite: EET 111 and EET 122.
 Audit available.

 Surveys complex computing environments where computers, operating systems, programming languages and network connections integrate.
-Includes projects involving command line, terminal applications, programming, hardware identification, troubleshooting and system analysis.
-Includes a 3-hour per week laboratory.
-Prerequisite: EET 122 or MT 122.
+Includes activities involving command line, terminal applications, programming, hardware identification, troubleshooting and system analysis.
+Prerequisite: EET 122.
 Audit available.

 EET 221.
 Semiconductor Devices and Circuits.
 5 Credits.

-Introduction to semiconductor devices.
+Provides an introduction to semiconductor devices.
 Characteristics and biasing of diodes and transistors.
-Design and analysis of circuits using diodes, bipolar transistors, and field effect transistors.
+Covers the design and analysis of circuits using diodes, bipolar transistors, and field effect transistors.
 Application of transistors as amplifiers and switches.
 A 3-hour per week laboratory includes the application of computer tools in circuit design, evaluation, and analysis.
-Prerequisite: EET 113, MTH 112.
+Prerequisites: EET 113, WR 121Z or any WR course for which WR 121Z is a prerequisite.
 Audit available.

 EET 223.
 RF Communications Circuits.
 5 Credits.